 If you develop any sexual difficulties after taking your medication, don't suffer in silence.
 Your doctor can usually solve the problem by simply changing the prescription.
 ACE inhibitors, calcium channel blockers, and alpha blockers can lower blood pressure with fewer risks of sexual side effects.

 In fact, some hypertension medicines may actually give a boost to a person's sex life.
 A study of 82 men with sexual dysfunction, published in the May 2001 issue of the American Journal of Medicine and Science, found that patients had more reliable erections and more frequent sex after treatment with the drug losartan (Cozaar).
-Losartan belongs to a relatively new class of drugs known as angiotensin II receptor antagonists.
+Losartan belongs to a class of drugs known as angiotensin II receptor antagonists.

 Whatever medicine your doctor prescribes, be sure to follow the instructions to the letter.
 Taking medicines properly is one of the surest ways to cut down on side effects, sexual or otherwise.